+'''

 plot_color

+Return one of two colors depending on if ROI passed.

 plot_color_constant

-plot_color_cnr

-$\texttt{as_dict}() \rightarrow dict$
+Return one of two colors depending on if ROI passed.

+plot color cnr

+Return one of two colors depending on if ROI passed.

+as dict () \rightarrow dict

 Dump important data as a dictionary.
 Useful when exporting a results_data output

+class pylinac.core.roi.HighContrastDiskROI(array:

+numpy.ndarray,

+angle:

+float,

+roi_radius:

+float,

+dist_from_center:

+float,

+phantom_center:

+Union[tuple,

+pylinac.core.geometry.Point],

+trast_threshold: float)

 Bases: pylinac.core.roi.DiskROI

 A class for analyzing the high-contrast disks.

-'''

-Parameters contrast_threshold (float, int) - The threshold for considering a bubble to be "seen".
+Parameters contrast_threshold (float, int) - The threshold for considering a bubble

-'''
+to be "seen".

 max

 The max pixel value of the ROI.

 min

 The min pixel value of the ROI.

-class pylinac.core.roi.RectangleROI (array, width, height, angle, dist_from_center, phantom_center) Bases: pylinac.core.geometry.Rectangle pixel_array pixel_value
+class pylinac.core.roi.RectangleROI(array, width, height, angle, dist_from_center, phan-

+tom center)

+Bases: pylinac.core.geometry.Rectangle

 Class that represents a rectangular ROI.

+pixel array

 The pixel array within the ROI.

+pixel_value

 The pixel array within the ROI.

 mean

 The mean value within the ROI.

-\mathtt{std}
+std

 The std within the ROI.

 min

 The min value within the ROI.

 max

 The max value within the ROI.

+'''